nickg/tube_amplifier_power_supply/README.md

 The HiL simulation will be done using the microprocessor libraries in order to run the simulation in floating point.

+Building the hil simulation C++ sources for QSPICE requires CMake and the .dll needs to be generated with 32bit platform.
+Example using Visual Studio cmake -G "Visual Studio 17 2022" -DCMAKE_GENERATOR_PLATFORM=Win32 .. the project can be built then using cmake --build .

 ## Overall system level

 test if code snippet works.